-The highlight of his Irish visit was hearing “The Liberator” Daniel O'Connell speak.
-O'Connell was unique in being utterly against slavery - not a common position among political leaders at the time,
+In Ireland, Daniel O'Connell emerged as one of the most influential figures that Douglass would encounter.
+O'Connell was unique in being utterly against slavery - not a common position among political leaders at the time.

 "I am the friend of liberty in every clime, class and color.
 My sympathy with distress is not confined within the narrow bounds of my own green island.
 No—it extends itself to every corner of the earth.
 My heart walks abroad, and wherever the miserable are to be succored, or the slave to be set free, there my spirit is at home, and I delight to dwell.”